ErikBjare/quantifiedme/README.md

      - which categories are consuming most of my time on a 30-day and 365-day basis
      - how much I make in "fictional salary" over time (by assigning an hourly wage to each category)

-I also have a collection of private notebooks for exploratory analysis, some of which I hope to share later.
+I also have a collection of private notebooks for exploratory analysis, which I hope to share later.

 ## Configuration